bamless/blang/docs/tables.md

 </pre>

 We simply assign true to the elements that are supposed to be contained in the set.
-As we briefly mentioned in the [Boolean section](values-and-types#booleans), all values in J* have an instric truth value.
+As we briefly mentioned in the discussion of [Booleans](values-and-types#booleans), all values in **J\*** have an instric truth value.
 It just happens that the truth value of `null` is `false`, so when we try to look for an entry that isn't present in the set and we get `null` back, we can use it like a `false` boolean.
 This spares us the need to explicitely assign `false` to all elements that are not part of the set, because the subscript will return `null` if it doesn't find an entry.

 # Other useful methods
 ```jstar